While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Stable and Unstable Domains

 \begin{remark} There is an additional form of Burkholder's inequality that extends to non-negative submartingales.
 If we are additionally given a useful bound on $\EX\Big[ \big(Z_{\tau\wedge T_m}^\prime\big)^p \Big]$ for some $1<p<\infty$ (for instance, if we have some distribution assumptions on $(X_t)$), then we can apply Lemma~3.1 in \cite{burkholder73} to derive the following bound on quadratic variation expectations:

-There is a lot of research on obtaining the best constants/bounds in Burkholder's inequality, which may be able to tighten the bound.

-Note that the classical two-sided Burkholder inequailty may not extend to non-negative submartinagales.
+A topic of ongoing research is obtaining the Best constants/bounds in Burkholder's inequality, which may be able to tighten the bound.
+The classical two-sided Burkholder inequailty may not extend to non-negative submartinagales.
 In general, only the first half of the Burkholder inequality (bounding expectations about quadratic variation by the maximum) extends to this setting and only for $1<p<\infty$.
-This contrasts with Prop.~\ref{result:zprime_qv_pr}, where we can derive results about probability of large quadratic variation of non-negative submartingales for the $p=1$ case.
-From a practical point of view, this may be good enough. \end{remark}
+This contrasts with Proposition~\ref{result:zprime_qv_pr}, where we can derive results about probability of large quadratic variation of non-negative submartingales for the $p=1$ case.
+From a practical point of view, this may be sufficient. \end{remark}

 Notice that with an effective bound on the expectation of quadratic variation (QV) of the entire stable process, we have by law of large numbers

 So the longer the process is stable, the smaller the variability.